mikhail-shkaralevich/mikhail-shkaralevich.github.io/projects/web-password-generator.md

 In the age of cyber threats, it's a good practice to have a strong unique password for each account.
 The idea behind this project was to automate password creation and make it easily accessible from all of the devices connected to my home network.

 ## Implementation process
-To make the password generator easily accessible from all my devices, I decided to make it as a web-application and host it on my home server.
-I used Django for back end (which is definetely overkill) and HTML&CSS for front end.
+To make the password generator easily accessible from all my devices, I decided to make it a web-application and host it on my home server.
+I used Django for the back end (which is definitely overkill) and HTML and CSS for the front end.
 The code of the logic behind password generation:

 <hr>
 <code>